PROPOSED AMENDMENT TO THE ROME STATUTE[/raw]

 History of the Law of Ecocide

-However, there are ten countries who believe that Ecocide is a crime and implemented laws in their own countries to prevent it.
+There are ten countries that recognise Ecocide as a crime and have implemented laws in their own countries.

 Ecocide in wartime

-Ecocide is already an international crime during wartime.
-According to 8.2.b (iv) of the Rome Statute it is a crime to “intentionally launch an attack in the knowledge that such attack will cause…widespread, long-term and severe damage to the natural environment…”
+Article 8.2.b (iv) of the Rome Statute states is a crime to “intentionally launch an attack in the knowledge that such attack will cause…widespread, long-term and severe damage to the natural environment…”

 During peacetime no such crime exists.
-We are trying to close that legal loophole.
+Ecocide law closes the legal loophole.

 Implementing the Law of Ecocide

 The Rome Statute already sets out four Crimes Against Peace and the International Criminal Court to enforce them.
-Legal definitions of what Ecocide is exist and a mock trial has demonstrated that that this is a law which can work.
+A mock trial in the UK Supreme Court has already demonstrated that Ecocide law works.

-To create an international law of Ecocide it only takes one state party to call for an amendment to the Rome Statute and then 80 States to agree.
-State parties are countries who have signed and ratified the Rome Statute, there are currently 121 State Parties.
+To create an international law of Ecocide it only takes one signatory Member State of the Rome Sataute to call for an amendment; this triggers a process – where 83 States ratify the amendment to include Ecocide law, it becomes binding.
+Member States are countries who have signed and ratified the Rome Statute; there are currently 123 State Parties.